 - According to Rick Hanson, a neuropsychologist and author of Hardwiring Happiness, spend more time dwelling and thinking about positive experiences.
 This can be memories of any success with women or a happy feeling in general.
 This boosts your confidence and your happiness, which is a competency that women find attractive.
 We usually quickly forget and never think back to past successes.
 Rick has detailed exercises in his book on how to do this well.

-10. Push through the toughest parts with acknowledgement and learning environments
+10. Push through the tough emotions with mindful acknowledgement

 If you’re struggling to get things going because you’re depressed, have low confidence, sad, or really suck with women, this section’s for you.